USC-DSCI-510/final-project-Atatsuki2000/README.md

 `run_analysis.py` would be outputting analyses including statistical analysis of the financial data.
 We've tried to present the financial health of the companies, but due to lack of data, we were unable to do so.

+### Usage

 ```bash
 python run_analysis.py financial_data_path
 ```
+Replace `financial_data_path` with your path to financial data.

-After running this code, the terminal will output some snippet of the analysis and a new folder `analysis` will be created if not already exsists.
+After running this code, the terminal will output some snippet of the analysis and a new folder `analysis` will be created if not already exists.
 The statistical analyses will be saved here.

 ## Instructions on how to create visualizations